Azure/iot-edge-v1/doc/device_ping.md

 >`EH_PARTITION_NUM`: Go to your IoT hub 'Messaging' page and set the value to 'Partitions'.

-Note: if you don't have D driver on your host machine, you'll need to change `filename` to other path.

 - Navigate to `build\samples\device_ping\Debug`.

 - Run `.\device_ping.exe <path to JSON config file>`